i was putting Bear to sleep one night. i wanted wavy hair the next day, so i had piggy tail braids in my hair. he felt them, then asked,

-immediately momma-guilt set in as i realized i had failed to expose my son to true diversity. so, i wanted to explore what some other children thought about the difference in skin color.
+Immediately momma-guilt set in as I realized I had failed to expose my son to true diversity.
+And in doing so had done a disservice to him and society.
+So, we did this activity to explore the difference in skin color.
+It’s so simple and makes such a difference in how children look at others that are different than them.
+So, I wanted to explore what some other children thought about the difference in skin color.

 Why do people have different color skin?